Which Types of Firewood are Toxic?

 • Some wood pallets (source) are treated with a preservative and are therefore unsafe to be burned.
 Furthermore, pallets leave behind nails and that’s not something you want to leave behind in the firepit.

-One rule of thumb is to avoid burning fresh wood.
+One rule of thumb is to avoid burning green or fresh wood.
 If you are burning newly cut wood you are risking burning any accompanying vines, or the leaves themselves.
-Also, when the wood is fresh it has moisture and any accompanying toxins.
+Also, when the wood is fresh it has moisture and accompanying toxins.
 Even if there were toxins in the wood and leaves, if the wood has been dead for over 6 months it should be safe to use.

 You probably aren’t a botanist and you probably won’t know every type of wood you are burning.
 You lower your risk factor a lot by waiting for your wood to dry out (can take 6 months or more) before burning.

 I recently saw a little girl’s face that was red and swollen from an allergic reaction due to burning a pile of fresh wood.
-It’s impossible to know which exact tree that caused it–in any case, you run many more risks if you are burning freshly felled trees.
+It’s impossible to know which exact tree that caused it; in any case, you run many more risks if you are burning freshly felled trees.

-Besides the risk of toxins, fresh wood puts off so much more smoke and doesn’t burn very well–which isn’t very fun at all to be around.
+Besides the risk of toxins, fresh wood puts off so much more smoke and doesn’t burn very well, which isn’t very fun at all to be around.

 Oak, beech, elm, and cedar trees make for good firewood.
 Pine can smoke a lot and has a lot of sap, which isn’t a concern in a campfire but should be avoided for a fireplace (to avoid buildup of burned sap inside the chimney)